BruceWind/AESJniEncrypt/README.md

 run the shell : `aesjni/src/main/jni/build_libsodium_for_all_android_abi.sh`

-2. click run app from Android Studio.
+2. click run app from Android Studio to look at logcat.

 ## Integration
 a. generating a chacha20 key: